-Associated Client List (for AP/Master mode only)
+Associated Client List (for AP mode only)

-Associated Client List shows all the clients that are currently associated to a particular AWK-3131.
+Associated Client List shows all the clients that are currently associated with a specific AWK-4121.
 You can click Select all to select all the content in the list for further editing.
 You can click Refresh to refresh the list.